 \section{Related Works}

-\textbf{Convergence: Variance Reduction to Adaptive Methods.} In the early stages of deep learning development, optimization algorithms focused on reducing the variance of gradient estimation~\cite{balles2018dissecting, Defazio2014saga, johnson2013accelerating, Schmidt2017minimizing} to achieve a linear convergence rate.
-Subsequently, the emergence of adaptive learning rate methods~\cite{dozat2016incorporating, Duchi2011Adaptive, 2012ADADELTA} marked a significant shift in optimization algorithms.
+\textbf{Variance Reduction to Adaptive Methods.} In the early stages of deep learning development, optimization algorithms focused on reducing the variance of gradient estimation~\citep{balles2018dissecting, Defazio2014saga, johnson2013accelerating, Schmidt2017minimizing} to achieve a linear convergence rate.
+Subsequently, the emergence of adaptive learning rate methods~\citep{dozat2016incorporating, Duchi2011Adaptive, 2012ADADELTA} marked a significant shift in optimization algorithms.
 While SGD and its variants have advanced many applications, they come with inherent limitations.
-They often oscillate or become trapped in sharp minima~\cite{2017The}.
-Although these methods can lead models to achieve low training loss, such minima frequently fail to generalize effectively to new data~\cite{2015Train, 2022On}.
-This issue is exacerbated in the high-dimensional, non-convex landscapes characteristic of deep learning settings~\cite{2014Identifying, lucchi2022theoretical}.
+They often oscillate or become trapped in sharp minima~\citep{2017The}.
+Although these methods can lead models to achieve low training loss, such minima frequently fail to generalize effectively to new data~\citep{2015Train, 2022On}.
+This issue is exacerbated in the high-dimensional, non-convex landscapes characteristic of deep learning settings~\citep{2014Identifying, lucchi2022theoretical}.

-\textbf{Generalization: Sharp and Flat Solutions.} The generalization ability of a deep learning model depends heavily on the nature of the solutions found during the optimization process.
-Keskar~\etal~\cite{keskar2017large} demonstrated experimentally that flat minima generalize better than sharp minima.
-SAM~\cite{foret2021sharpness} theoretically showed that the generalization error of smooth minima is lower than that of sharp minima on test data, and further proposed optimizing the zero-order smoothness.
-GAM~\cite{Zhang2023} improves SAM by simultaneously optimizing the prediction error and the number of paradigms of the maximum gradient in the neighborhood during the training process.
-Adaptive Inertia~\cite{xie2020adai} aims to balance exploration and exploitation in the optimization process by adjusting the inertia of each parameter update.
+\textbf{Sharp and Flat Solutions.} The generalization ability of a deep learning model depends heavily on the nature of the solutions found during the optimization process.
+Keskar~\etal~\citep{keskar2017large} demonstrated experimentally that flat minima generalize better than sharp minima.
+SAM~\citep{foret2021sharpness} theoretically showed that the generalization error of smooth minima is lower than that of sharp minima on test data, and further proposed optimizing the zero-order smoothness.
+GSAM~\citep{zhuang2022surrogate} guides the training of the model by introducing a surrogate gap, which helps to find a smoother solution space with better generalization.
+GAM~\citep{Zhang2023} improves SAM by simultaneously optimizing the prediction error and the number of paradigms of the maximum gradient in the neighborhood during the training process.
+Adaptive Inertia~\citep{xie2022adaptive} aims to balance exploration and exploitation in the optimization process by adjusting the inertia of each parameter update.
 This adaptive inertia mechanism helps the model avoid falling into sharp local minima.